rdkit/mongo-rdkit/docs/testing.md

-# Testing Mongo-rdkit
+# Testing mongo-rdkit
-Tests for this integration are configured using the [pytest](https://docs.pytest.org/en/stable/contents.html) testing framework.
+Tests for this integration are built using the [pytest](https://docs.pytest.org/en/stable/contents.html) testing framework.
 If you didn't install pytest as part of environment setup, you will have to do so in order to run tests:
 ```